prektrons/React_Projects/README.md

 React Hooks are functions that add state variables to functional components and instrument the lifecycle methods of classes.

 With React Hooks, we can use state, and other React features, in a functional component.
 It empowers devs to do functional programming in React.

+React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
+Hooks can be stateful and can manage side-effects.